Vyral/base-template/_posts/2022-10-27-3-ways-to-be-more-competitive.md

 {% include pullquote.html %}

 **2\.
 Know the sellers.** Find out what the sellers want out of the deal.
 There are some contingencies and rent-backs happening in today’s market, so know if that would sweeten your offer.
 Have an agent on your side who can find out that information for you.
-We call this “the art of the deal” and we are very trained to help you with this.&nbsp;
+We call this “the art of the deal”, and we are very trained to help you with this.&nbsp;

 **3\.
 Be flexible.** Have a good purchase price, be reasonable with closing costs as well as timelines with closing and inspections, etc. Again, working with the seller will help you create a win-win scenario.&nbsp;